PythonistaGuild/TwitchIO/README.md

 ![Pyright Strict](https://img.shields.io/badge/Pyright-Strict-b8dbb4)
 ![GitHub License](https://img.shields.io/github/license/PythonistaGuild/twitchio)

-A fully featured, powerful async Python library for the Twitch API and EventSub with modern Object-Orientated design and stateful objects.
+TwitchIO is a fully featured, powerful async Python library for the Twitch API and EventSub with modern Object-Orientated design and stateful objects.

 TwitchIO provides ease of use when accessing the Twitch API with powerful extensions for chat commands, web-frameworks and overlays